syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Fires when the file has been started to drag in FileExplorer
+Fires when the files or directory has been started to drag over on the FileExplorer

 <table class="params">
 <thead>